christoph-kluge/bref-sqs-laravel/README.md

-# Serverless laravel queues on AWS Lambda (SQS driver)
+# Serverless Queues for Laravel on AWS Lambda (SQS driver)

 Do you have scaling problems with your laravel queues?
 Install, deploy and bother less!